-The University values the rights of individual citizens to speak and assemble freely, and to participate in discourse on public policy issues.
-Several members of the University have already made very important contributions to current public policy debates.
-At the same time, it is important to remind members of the administration, faculty, and staff of long-standing University policies designed to ensure that the activities and speech of individual members of our University community do not create a situation where Syracuse University (the institution) can be viewed as engaging in partisan political speech.
-As a tax-exempt organization under Section 501(c)(3) of the Internal Revenue Code, Syracuse University is prohibited from participating or intervening in any partisan political activities.
+The University values the rights of individual citizens to speak and assemble freely, and to participate in discussion on public policy issues.
+Each year, many members of the University make very important contributions to current public policy debates.
+However, as a tax-exempt organization under Section 501(c)(3) of the Internal Revenue Code, Syracuse University is prohibited from participating or intervening in any partisan political activities.
+Therefore, it is important to remind members of the administration, faculty, and staff of long-standing University policies designed to ensure that the activities and speech of individual members of our University community are not attributed to or mistaken for partisan political activities or speech on behalf of the University.

-In your role as an employee of the institution, it is important that you are aware of all relevant policies, ethics laws, and regulations that affect how the University may interact with public officials at all levels of government.
-Accordingly, the information below provides guidance concerning relevant laws, regulations, and University policies affecting how the University and its employees can engage with government officials and political candidates.
+The information below provides guidance on relevant laws, regulations, and University policies affecting how the University and its employees can engage with government officials and political candidates.

 Please direct any questions about this memorandum or the issues contained herein to Abby Perer in the Office of University Counsel at 315.443.9732 or email@example.com.